jch00oo/CAA-Data-Analysis-Project/README.md

 * Conduct NLP analysis on the "Feature Benefits" sections of each newsletter
 * Access data regarding when people subscribed/unsubscribed to the newsletter
 * Classify the content for links with description vs those without a description to see if people tend to generally click less on a particular type of content
-*

 We believe the insights and suggestions we have extracted will increase alumni engagement with the newsletters and events as well as donations, allowing long term success for the future operations of CAA.

----
-Please put results with visualization under this file